A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: Conclusion

 \section{Conclusion}

-In this survey, we introduce the first systematic hierarchical taxonomy for data agents, comprising six levels (L0--L5) that delineate progressive shifts in autonomy from manual operations to fully autonomous systems.
-We conduct a structured literature review through this taxonomy, categorizing works across data-related tasks.
-We further analyze evolutionary leaps and technical gaps between levels, with emphasis on the ongoing L2-to-L3 transition.
+In this survey, we introduce the first systematic hierarchical taxonomy for data agents, comprising six levels that delineate progressive shifts in autonomy from manual operations to fully autonomous systems.
+We conduct a structured literature review through this taxonomy, and further analyze evolutionary leaps and technical gaps between levels, with emphasis on the ongoing L2-to-L3 transition.
 Finally, we provide a roadmap for future research, outlining opportunities to bridge gaps and envision higher autonomy towards proactive and generative data agents (L4--L5).